 Doing just that, he says, “I took a Wine 101 class at this wine bar in Paris and the guy made it super easy to understand.
 He broke down the regions, what all the labels meant and what I should be looking for, what Grand Cru meant vs. this and I just got into wine that trip.”
 Not only did he begin to think about wine differently, but the trip also inspired something else he wanted to do — write a movie.

 Born and raised in Los Angeles, California, Penny knew early on that he wanted to be a writer in Hollywood.
 Following the work of Spike Lee helped Penny navigate his way to film school at the University of Southern California.
 Upon graduating, he worked different odds jobs for nine years before signing on as a writer for the hit show “Girlfriends” in 2005.

-- 15 Food, Wine and Travel Titles to Binge-Watch Right Now
+- 15 Food and Wine Netflix Titles to Binge-Watch

 - The Swirl Suite: More Than Just a Wine Podcast, It’s About Community

 Since then, Penny’s list of writing as well as producing credits has grown to include “Scrubs,” “Happy Endings,” “Brooklyn Nine-Nine,” and “Insecure,” with Issa Rae.
 His desire to write a movie was a natural pivot given his success as a writer for television.